-That’s easy.
-All they have to do is allocate available resources in the right place.
+Easy!
+Simply allocate available resources in the right place.
 This skill is regarded as asset management.
 Should be implemented once the planning phase goes into action.
 This helps to allocate and prevent resource wastage.
 One skill that no eLearning project manager should miss.

 7. Know the Pulse of Your Customers

 To know your customers is as important as having employees at your company.
-This is a basic yet an essential skill that every project manager needs to work on even today.
+This is a basic yet essential skill that every project manager needs to work on even today.
 Problem is how do they know them better?

 This is where a project manager needs to step into the shoes of its customers.
 After all, you are aiming to make your customers happy.
-And having happy customers works in favor for every organization.
+And having happy customers works in favor of every organization.
 Learn the reasons for a customer’s satisfaction and continue to deliver the best service.

 8. Well Maintained Elearning Team Calendar